shivpratapmithapalli/jobassist/WARP.md

 ## Project Overview

-JobAssist (also referred to as JobHive) is an AI-powered job application management platform built as a React TypeScript SPA.
+JobHive (also referred to as JobHive) is an AI-powered job application management platform built as a React TypeScript SPA.
 The application helps job seekers track applications, get AI-powered resume suggestions, and manage their career journey with a modern glassmorphism dark theme.

 ## Architecture